roman-caylent/caylent-amazon-personalize/README.md

 5. Navigate to your email inbox and confirm your subscription to the SNS topic

-## You can replecate Amazon Personalize Immersion Day samples from aws-samples repository:
+## You can replicate Amazon Personalize Immersion Day samples from aws-samples repository:

 https://github.com/aws-samples/amazon-personalize-immersion-day

 https://catalog.us-east-1.prod.workshops.aws/workshops/c5a0c80f-1a42-442c-b2c0-956b38d4dc48/en-US

 ## You can call Amazon Personalize from SageMaker notebooks using boto3 library.
 Please find notebooks in the repository.